 4. Go the extra mile

-Going the "extra mile" in ensuring that your customer/client has the "very best experience" not only results in an extremely happy customer, but will also result in future referrals - a happy customer becomes an evangelist for your brand,
+Going the "extra mile" to make sure your customer/client has the "very best experience" not only results in an extremely happy customer, but will also result in future referrals - a happy customer becomes an evangelist for your brand,

 So here's the tip sheet for my latest rant: